Pastry & Confectioneryfoundationalprofessional bakers17 min read · updated 2026-06-28

 Persipan — the almond-free look-alike (with a safety note)

-Persipan is a cheaper marzipan substitute made from apricot or peach kernels instead of almonds, typically about 40% kernels to 60% sugar [c2] (single-source from Wikipedia; verify composition against supplier specification or applicable standard).
+Persipan is a cheaper marzipan substitute made from apricot or peach kernels instead of almonds, typically about 40% kernels to 60% sugar (single trade reference; verify composition against supplier specification or applicable standard).
 Two things matter:

-1. Safety: the kernels naturally contain amygdalin, a cyanogenic glycoside that must be detoxified before use — persipan is a processed product, never raw kernels [c3].
-[FLAG — food safety: EFSA 2016 established an acute reference dose of 20 µg HCN/kg bodyweight for apricot kernels (EFSA-Q-2015-00545); EU recommendations exist on monitoring HCN in stone-fruit products.
-EU-market persipan suppliers must demonstrate HCN has been reduced to safe levels — request HCN certificates.]
+1. Safety: the kernels naturally contain amygdalin, a cyanogenic glycoside that must be detoxified before use — persipan is a processed product, never raw kernels.
+Food safety: EFSA 2016 established an acute reference dose of 20 µg HCN/kg bodyweight for apricot kernels (EFSA-Q-2015-00545); EU recommendations exist on monitoring HCN in stone-fruit products.
+EU-market persipan suppliers must demonstrate HCN has been reduced to safe levels — request HCN certificates.

-2. Labelling & allergens: industry practice requires persipan to be labelled as persipan (not marzipan); it usually contains ~0.5% starch so it can be told apart by an iodine test [c2] (both the EU labelling obligation and the 0.5% starch figure are single-source from Wikipedia — verify against applicable EU/national regulation).
+2. Labelling & allergens: industry practice requires persipan to be labelled as persipan (not marzipan); it usually contains ~0.5% starch so it can be told apart by an iodine test (both the EU labelling obligation and the 0.5% starch figure rest on a single trade reference — verify against applicable EU/national regulation).
 Because persipan contains no almonds, it is not a tree-nut-almond product, which is useful for almond allergy — but it must never be passed off as marzipan.

-See cmp-mf-marzipan-almondpaste-persipan for the full ratio table.
+The full ratio table is below.
 Catalogue note: the spec sheet attached to the catalogue "Marzipan 50%" product is, on inspection, a white poppy-seed filling datasheet — it has been mis-attached and was not used here; the correct Zeelandia marzipan datasheet should be requested before any marzipan spec numbers are published.

 Poured fondant — crystallisation is everything

 Confectioner's fondant is the glossy glaze on an éclair or a fondant fancy.
-Technically it is a partially-crystalline product: a huge number of tiny sucrose crystals suspended in a saturated sugar syrup [c6].
-The magic number is crystal size: the crystals are around 20 micrometres — small enough that the tongue cannot feel them, which is exactly why good fondant is silky and glossy rather than gritty [c6].
+Technically it is a partially-crystalline product: a huge number of tiny sucrose crystals suspended in a saturated sugar syrup.
+The magic number is crystal size: the crystals are around 20 micrometres — small enough that the tongue cannot feel them, which is exactly why good fondant is silky and glossy rather than gritty.

 <!-- image: img-mf-02 -->

-A typical formulation is sucrose 64–71%, glucose syrup 9–16% and water ~20%, and the water content (10–15% in the finished fondant) sets its hardness [c7].
+A typical formulation is sucrose 64–71%, glucose syrup 9–16% and water ~20%, and the water content (10–15% in the finished fondant) sets its hardness.
 The glucose syrup is not a filler — it is a doctoring agent: its larger sugar molecules physically get between the sucrose molecules and stop them joining into big, gritty crystals.
-Invert sugar (sucrose split into glucose and fructose by heat and acid) does the same job [c8].
+Invert sugar (sucrose split into glucose and fructose by heat and acid) does the same job.

-Making it is a controlled crystallisation: boil the syrup (a small batch goes to ~118°C) [c9], cool it undisturbed in a thin ~5 mm layer to 45–50°C so it becomes supersaturated, then beat it for 20–30 minutes so it nucleates a vast number of small crystals all at once [c9].
+Making it is a controlled crystallisation: boil the syrup (a small batch goes to ~118°C), cool it undisturbed in a thin ~5 mm layer to 45–50°C so it becomes supersaturated, then beat it for 20–30 minutes so it nucleates a vast number of small crystals all at once.
 This is why you buy it ready-made: factory fondant gives reliable crystal size every time.
-[FLAG — hot-sugar safety: boiling sugar syrup at 118°C causes severe burns on skin contact; professional bakers must apply appropriate PPE (heat-resistant gloves, long sleeves) in line with workplace safety regulations.]

 Working ready-made poured fondant

-The catalogue offers several poured fondants, and their spec sheets agree on the handling rules (full comparison in cmp-mf-poured-fondant-specs):
+The catalogue offers several poured fondants, and their spec sheets agree on the handling rules (full comparison in the poured-fondant spec table below):

-• Vortumnus Sugar Glaze (water pomade) — a fine-crystalline pomade of sugar, glucose syrup and water; total extract ≥87%; thinned by mixing 50–100 ml water per 1 kg at no more than 60°C [c10].
+• Vortumnus Sugar Glaze (water pomade) — a fine-crystalline pomade of sugar, glucose syrup and water; total extract ≥87%; thinned by mixing 50–100 ml water per 1 kg at no more than 60°C.

 • Arctos Ultra White Fondant and Arctos Fondant 30 — Fondant 30 is as pure as it gets: sugar, glucose syrup and water only.
-Both are fine-crystalline, dry substance 87.5–88.5%, and both carry the same warning: do not overheat above 50°C and do not add more than 10% water [c12].
+Both are fine-crystalline, dry substance 87.5–88.5%, and both carry the same warning: do not overheat above 50°C and do not add more than 10% water.

 <!-- image: img-mf-12 --> <!-- image: img-mf-10 -->